New Uber CEO promises change, sees IPO in 18 to 36 months

 BOARD DYSFUNCTION

-Khosrowshahi inherits a dysfunctional board that has been divided by a lawsuit filed by one investor on the board against Kalanick.
-The legal dispute has caused shareholder infighting and complicated the CEO search.
+Khosrowshahi inherits a dysfunctional board that has been divided by a lawsuit filed by investor Benchmark Capital against Kalanick.
+The lawsuit, which seeks to force Kalanick off the board and rescind his ability to fill two board seats, has caused shareholder infighting and complicated the CEO search.

+Delaware judge Sam Glasscock on Wednesday brought that dispute closer to a resolution when he stayed the lawsuit and moved it to arbitration, which moves the legal fight out of the public eye.

+"I think what we have here is a political battle that belongs in the boardroom and not the courtroom," said Donald Wolfe, an attorney for Kalanick.

 The board had already selected Khosrowshahi as Uber's next CEO in a vote on Sunday.
 But the firm and its board did not speak publicly on the decision until Tuesday evening, as contract negotiations were ongoing.